 - Exposure to toxic substances: drugs, radiotherapy, and chemotherapy.

-- Testicular diseases: mumps, traumatisms, inflammations, and severe varicocele.
+- Testicular diseases: mumps, trauma, inflammations, and severe varicocele.

-Sperm retrieval when suffering from non-obstructive azoospermia is complicated, since no sperm is generated.
-Nonetheless, pregnancy is possible.
+Sperm retrieval when suffering from non-obstructive azoospermia is complicated, since no sperm is produced.
+The good news is, pregnancy is possible.
 In some cases of male infertility, minor concentrations of sperm have been found in the testes.
-Therefore, multiple and small testicular biopsies are performed in order to find sperm.
-If any sperm is found, it will be frozen and used later in an ICSI treatment.
+Thus, multiple and small testicular biopsies are performed in order to find sperm.
+If any sperm is found, it will be frozen and used later in ICSI.

 Obstructive azoospermia is due to a problem in the sperm ducts which transport the sperm from the testicles to the urethra, in which the ejaculate occurs.
 The most common causes of this type of azoospermia are:

-- Absence of vasa deferentia –either because of congenital reasons or after a surgical intervention.
+- Absence of vasa deferentia, owing to either congenital reasons or after a surgical procedure.

-- Inflammations or traumatisms in the testicle, the epididymis, the vas deferens, or the prostate.
+- Inflammations or trauma in the testes, epididymis, vasa deferentia, or prostate.

-However, obtaining sperm is easier with this medical condition.
-Some particular cases suffering from this type of azoospermia can be treated and reversed.
-The obstruction can be removed or the separated ducts can be reunited by means of different microsurgery techniques, which will allow sperm to be found in semen.
+However, obtaining sperm is easier with this sperm disorder.
+In certain cases, this type of azoospermia can be treated and even reversed.
+The obstruction can be removed or the separated ducts can be reunited by means of different microsurgery techniques, which will allow sperm to be found in the semen.

-Where this is not possible, sperm would be collected from the testicles with a testicular biopsy.
-Usually, a single biopsy is enough, since spermatogenesis occurs in a normal way.
+If this were not possible, sperm would be collected from the testicles by means of testicular biopsy and used in ICSI.
+Usually, a single biopsy is enough, since spermatogenesis occurs with normality in males with obstructive azoospermia.